Security Breaches Are Your Fault!Confusion with the cloud shared responsibility model

-later, we indicated a substantial and growth in that phenomenon, primarily driven by the pandemic and the security measures that emerged as necessary, particularly remote work.
+later, we indicated a substantial acceleration and growth in that phenomenon, primarily driven by the pandemic and the security measures that emerged as necessary, particularly remote work.
 It’s true that hosting a business in the cloud offers significant benefits in terms of cost, speed, scalability, maintenance, among others.

-Nevertheless, there are often issues concerning the security concerning the security of companies' systems and assets in the cloud, mostly due to a lack of knowledge and confusion about something known as known as the security shared responsibility model (SRM).
+Nevertheless, there are often issues concerning the security of companies' systems and assets in the cloud, mostly due to a lack of knowledge and confusion about something known as the security shared responsibility model (SRM).
 Let’s see what’s

 As Ranger said on ZDNet, "Cloud computing is the delivery of on-demand computing services —from applications to storage and processing power— typically over the internet and on a pay-as-you-go basis."
 So now, for example, if you intend to develop and offer a new application, you don’t have to do as before, gradually acquiring software and hardware resources and maintaining your own computing infrastructure.
 You can save money, time, and effort by paying for web-based services according to your needs.
 The clouds of companies like Amazon, Microsoft, and Google have incredible amounts of resources pooled in their infrastructures for your benefit while your projects are hosted there.
 Thus, as its fame grows, for instance, your application can quickly increase its use of cloud servers to satisfy your customers with speed and effectiveness.
 Yet, it can also easily reduce cloud usage if its popularity ever declines.
 You then pay strictly for what you need at a specific time.

 "Rarely do people mention how security is a benefit of moving to the cloud," said Chaudhry more than two years ago.
 But why?
 Indeed, leading cloud service providers (CSPs; AWS is the top cloud, although Microsoft Azure and Google Cloud are growing fast) may possess more experienced and skilled cybersecurity staff than many other companies could ever hire.
 There’s no doubt that a business working within a cloud has significant benefits in terms of security.
 However, unknown to many, these are only partial benefits.